iterorganization/Waveform-Editor/docs/source/training/training.rst

       We will try out the first two methods in this exercise.

+      1. Select the ``Equilibrium IDS outline`` option.
-      1. Try providing an outline from an equilibrium IDS, for example using the URI below if you are on SDCC.
-Try visualizing the boundary outline of the time steps at 200s and 251s, do you see a difference?
-Try running both cases, what happens?
+         Try to provide an outline from an equilibrium IDS, for example by using the URI below if you are on SDCC.
+Try to visualize the boundary outline of the time steps at 200s and 251s, do you see a difference?
+Try running both cases, what happens in each case?

          .. code-block:: bash

-            imas:hdf5?path=/home/ITER/vanschr/public/imasdb/ITER/4/666666/3
+            imas:hdf5?path=/home/ITER/blokhus/public/imasdb/ITER/4/666666/3
-      2. Set the plasma shape to the ``Parameterized`` option, and try changing some of the sliders to change the shape to your desired shape.
+      2. Select the ``Parameterized`` option, and try changing some of the sliders to change the shape to your desired shape.
 Try running NICE in inverse mode, does it converge?

    .. md-tab-item:: Solution